-Cutting technologies How does waterjet cutting compare to laser cutting, plasma cutting and punching?
+Cutting techniques How does waterjet cutting compare to laser cutting, plasma cutting and punching?

-Laser cutting is a non-contact process for cutting materials by melting, burning or vaporizing the material along the cut line using a laser.
-Laser cutting is very precise but has the disadvantage of cutting with heat, which can deform the material.
+Laser cutting is a non-contact process for cutting materials by melting, burning or evaporation of the material along the cutting line with a laser.
+Laser cutting is very precise, but has the disadvantage that it uses heat.
+This can deform the material.

-Plasma is gas that has been heated to the point of ionization, which is electrically conductive.
-A plasma cutter can, therefore, cut any material that conducts electricity like most metals.
-Gas is forced through the nozzle of the plasma machine and an electric arc is introduced to this gas flow creating a plasma jet.
-The extreme temperatures of the plasma jet melt away the metal forming a cut.
+Plasma is a gas that is heated to the point of ionization, after which it is electrically conductive.
+It allows a plasma cutter to cut any material that is electrically conductive, like most metals.
+Gas is pushed through the nozzle of the plasma machine, after which the plasma is exposed to an electric arc, creating a plasma beam.
+The very high temperatures of the plasma then melt the metal to produce a cut.

-A waterjet cutting machine uses high pressure water (sometimes with an abrasive particle added) to cut through a material.
-The advantage of waterjet cutting over the laser and plasma cutting techniques is that it is a cold operation, which ensures the chemical structure of the metal is unaffected.
-It can also handle much more complex operations than the simple punch process.
+A water jet cutting machine uses water under high pressure - to which sometimes abrasive particles are added - to cut through materials.
+The advantage of waterjet cutting over laser and plasma cutting methods is that it takes place in cold conditions, so that the chemical structure of the metal is not affected.
+They can also be used to perform much more complex operations than the rather rudimentary punching process.